kmmcconnaughay/teamLEGGO/README.md

 For install follow the instructions at: https://kivy.org/docs/api-kivy.garden.html

 Steps:
-- A black screen will appear.
+- A black user interface will appear.
 Choose a size for your base plate and select "Your Files."
 - Here you will choose a ".png" file and the program will run after you click "Select."

 Authors: Ana Krishnan, Annie Kroo, Kerry McConnaughay, Anil Patel, Onur Talu